Realization spaces of matroids over hyperfields: Some applications

-In this section we use some topological and geometric properties of the space introduced in Corollary \ref{geo2} to prove the existence of non-realizable non-chirotopal uniform phased matroid in any rank, thus improving on the rank $2$ result of \cite{BKRG03}.
+We turn to the case of matroids over the phase hyperfield (a.k.a.\ {\em phased matroids}).
+These are structures that grew out of the attempt to construct an analogue of oriented matroid theory for complex vectorspaces \cite{AD12,BKRG03}.
+In this context it is natural to ask about representability over $\mathbb C$ of a given phased matroid -- a line of research that was already tackled in \cite{BKRG03} for rank $2$.

-First we recall the definitions of the terms of the statement.
-The uniform matroid of rank $d$ over $m$ elements is the matroid $U_{d}(m)$ with ground set $E=\{1,\ldots,m\}$ and set of bases
+In this section we use some topological and geometric properties of the space introduced in Corollary \ref{geo2} to prove the existence of non-realizable non-chirotopal uniform weak phased matroids.
+Let us first recall some terminology.